GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: RELATED WORK

 \subsection{3DGS SLAM}

-Recently, 3D Gaussian Splatting (3DGS), which employs tile-based rasterization to render high-resolution images, has achieved significantly faster rendering speeds, reaching up to 300 FPS.
-Many researchers have attempted to integrate this advanced technology into SLAM~\cite{gaussiansplattingslam,sgsslam,cgslam,ngmslam}.
-SplatTAM~\cite{splatam} optimizes camera poses by minimizing photometric error through differentiable Gaussians guided by silhouettes and adds 3DGS to unobserved areas based on the geometric median depth error.
-Nevertheless, this methodology may result in an excessive number of Gaussian primitives, thereby markedly increasing the memory requirements and computational burden.
-Gaussian-SLAM~\cite{gaussianslam} explores the limitations of 3DGS in SLAM and utilizes the submap to seed and optimize Gaussians, ultimately achieving camera pose tracking and map rendering.
-GS-SLAM~\cite{gsslam} derives an analytical formula for backward optimization with re-rendering RGB-D loss and uses depth filtering to remove unstable Gaussians during tracking.
-However, setting the appropriate depth filtering threshold is difficult, as it must account for noise and convergence levels.
-Photo-SLAM~\cite{photoslam} employs feature points to determine camera poses and proposes a Gaussian-Pyramid-based training approach to construct scenes.
-Jiang~\cite{bridge} designs a method that connects ORB-SLAM3 with 3DGS, enabling a combination of those techniques.
-Although both Photo-SLAM~\cite{photoslam} and Jiang~\cite{bridge} utilize feature points, they do not fully exploit the potential performance benefits of feature points.
-Through our analysis of 3DGS, we have found that feature points can significantly enhance 3DGS-SLAM in multiple aspects.
+Recently, 3D Gaussian Splatting (3DGS) has achieved significantly faster rendering speeds, reaching up to 300 FPS, by employing tile-based rasterization for high-resolution image rendering.
+Many researchers have sought to integrate this advanced technology into SLAM~\cite{gaussiansplattingslam,sgsslam,cgslam,ngmslam}.
+SplatTAM~\cite{splatam} optimizes camera poses by minimizing photometric error through differentiable Gaussians guided by silhouettes, while adding 3DGS to unobserved areas based on the geometric median depth error.
+Nevertheless, this approach can lead to an excessive number of Gaussian primitives, significantly increasing memory requirements and computational burden.
+Gaussian-SLAM~\cite{gaussianslam} explores the limitations of 3DGS in SLAM, utilizing submaps to seed and optimize Gaussians, thereby achieving camera pose tracking and map rendering.
+GS-SLAM~\cite{gsslam} derives an analytical formula for backward optimization with re-rendering of RGB-D loss and employs depth filtering to eliminate unstable Gaussians during tracking.
+However, establishing the appropriate depth filtering threshold poses challenges, as it must accommodate noise and convergence levels.
+Photo-SLAM~\cite{photoslam} uses feature points to determine camera poses and proposes a Gaussian-pyramid-based training approach for scene construction.
+TANBRIDGE~\cite{bridge} develops a method that connects ORB-SLAM3 with 3DGS, facilitating the integration of these techniques.
+Although both Photo-SLAM~\cite{photoslam} and TANBRIDGE~\cite{bridge} employ feature points, they do not fully leverage the potential performance benefits of these features.
+Our analysis of 3DGS indicates that feature points can significantly enhance 3DGS-SLAM in various aspects.